 GECF Global Gas Model

-The GGM is capable of producing comprehensive energy balance forecasts for 113 countries and 60 regions, spanning 34 fuels over 29 sectors, through to 2050.
-Energy and natural gas demand forecasts are derived from a set of scenario assumptions, based on 100 indicators that represent macroeconomic and energy price data.
-The GGM is a hybrid model that utilizes econometric and linear programming techniques using time-series dating back to 1990.
-Policy measures are taken into consideration at each stage of the modelling process.
+The GGM is capable of producing comprehensive energy balance forecasts for 136 countries with over 85 regional and economic aggregations, spanning 35 fuels and 37 sectors, through to 2050.
+Energy and natural gas demand forecasts are derived from a set of scenario assumptions, based on about 500 indicators that represent macroeconomic and energy price data.
+The GGM is a hybrid model that utilizes econometric and linear programming techniques using time series dating back to 1990.
+Policy measures and technology developments are taken into consideration at each stage of the modelling process.

 The core engine of the GECF GGM is the Global Gas Trade Model, which matches gas supply and demand curves for all modeled countries and solves for global gas prices and trade flows.
-Gas exports are forecasted over the infrastructure network, which spans 240 liquefaction plants, 400 re-gasification plants, and more than 5000 gas pipeline and shipping routes.
-Data on annual contracted and delivered volumes is based on more than 1000 company-to-company contracts.
+Gas exports are forecasted over the infrastructure network, which spans 637 liquefaction plants, 813 re-gasification plants, and more than 4500 gas pipeline and shipping routes.
+Data on annual contracted and delivered volumes is based on more than 700 country-to-country and non-dedicated contracts.